andrewhead/StackSkim/notes/eval/eval60.md

 I produce two findings about how we compute code blocks for the READMEs:
 * Many of the READMEs are wrongly marked by the `analysis.py` script in [Prototype 18](../proto/proto18) as having two code blocks instead of one
+* The `analysis.py` script in Prototype 18 needlessly renders README scripts from Markdown to HTML, when they are HTML when we scrape them.
+This may add additional markup to the READMEs.
 * The NPM webpage renderer likely inserts additional levels of the `pre` tag for code blocks in Markdown scripts.
 I suspect this might be performed by `highlight.js`, which NPM may be using for their syntax highlighting.

 My long-term recommendation to solve this problem is to fetch READMEs in Markdown form directly from the NPM registry.